 The Private Archives of Simon Dubnow

-Historical documents on state restrictions and privileges pertaining to the Jewish population, such as ritual murder trials and papers from the Russian Justice Ministry around 1800
+- historical documents on state restrictions and privileges concerning Jewish populations, such as ritual murder trials and papers of the Russian Ministry of Justice from around 1800

-Personal notes on political events, historical sources, meetings, etc.
+- personal notes concerning political events, historical sources, meetings, etc.